Demobilisation after WW2

 The great majority of the World War Two forces personnel were not career servicemen.
 They had simply been legally required to join one of the armed forces or undertake some form of war work.
 For this, they had been 'called up'; at the beginning of the war or in its early years.
 Then, at the end of the war, when their services were no longer required, they were demobilised - commonly known as 'demobbed.
-Having been demobbed, they were legally allowed to go back home.
+In practice they were able to go back home quite quickly although their formal demobilisation took time.

 Another phrase which was common at the time, but which would probably not be understood by anyone who did not live through the end of the war was 'civvy street'.
 It meant 'life as a civilian', ie in a world which was not at war.
 It was normally used in connection with earning one's living, ie employment.